leticarolina/leticarolina/README.md

 - Email: leticiac@email.com
 - LinkedIn: [linkedin.com/in/leticarolina](https://www.linkedin.com/in/leticarolina)

-🚀 I believe the next wave of blockchain innovation depends on smart, secure, and gas-efficient contracts, let's make that happen.
+🚀 I believe the next wave of blockchain innovation depends on smart, secure, and gas-efficient contracts.
+Let's make that happen!